awsdocs/amazon-s3-userguide/doc_source/ways-to-add-notification-config-to-bucket.md

 1. Note the topic ARN\.

-   The SNS topic you created is another resource in your AWS account, and it has a unique Amazon Resource Name \(ARN\)\.
+   The SNS topic you created is another resource in your AWS account, and it has a unique ARN\.
 You will need this ARN in the next step\.
 The ARN will be of the following format:

    ```
    arn:aws:sns:aws-region:account-id:topic-name